-We’ve pulled together a comprehensive list of our eight favorite apps with the pros and cons of each one.
+We’ve pulled together a comprehensive list of the seven best personal finance apps with the pros and cons of each one.
 Not only that, you’ll find them broken down into four helpful categories: budgeting, saving, investing, and credit monitoring.

-It’s hard to find one app that does it all, so this way you can decide what areas of your finances need the most improvement, and which app can help you achieve your goals based on your individual habits and lifestyle.
+It’s hard to find one app that does it all.
+However, this list can help you decide what areas of your finances need the most improvement.
+You will also see which app can help you achieve your goals based on your habits and lifestyle.

-These apps help you stay on top of your spending.
-Whether you already have a budget and just can’t seem to stick to it, or you’re new to analyzing your expenses each month, our favorite budgeting apps can help even the most spendthrift user get back on track.
+These budgeting apps help you stay on top of your spending.
+Maybe you already have a budget and just can’t seem to stick to it.
+Or perhaps you’re new to analyzing your expenses each month.
+Either way, our favorite budgeting apps can help even the most spendthrift user get back on track.

-Sometimes simplicity is best, and Toshl is designed specifically for people who want a quick way to enter expenditures via their smartphone.
+Sometimes simplicity is best.
+Toshl is explicitly designed for people who want a quick way to enter expenditures via their smartphone.

 The basic app is free and allows you to enter two budgets and income sources.
-You then input and categorize each of your expenses so that you can track your progress throughout the month.
+You then input and categorize each of your expenses to track your progress throughout the month.

-An annual fee of $19.95 gives you upgrades such as unlimited expenses and incomes, the ability to export data, and customized graphs of your spending habits.
+An annual fee of $19.95 gives you upgrades such as unlimited expenses and incomes, the ability to export data, and customized graphs of your cash flow and expenses.

 Unlike many other budget apps, Toshl does not link to any of your bank accounts.
-That means you have to enter everything manually, but you might prefer this way if you want a hands-on approach to your budget or if you are hesitant to share your accounts with a third party.
+That means you have to enter everything manually.
+However, you might prefer this way if you want a hands-on approach to your budget or if you are hesitant to share your financial accounts with a third party.

 By far one of the most popular apps for budgeting, Mint integrates all of your accounts in one place, including checking, savings, and investments.

-Other features include alerts when your checking balance is low or credit balance is high and reminders to pay your bills on time.
-Mint also recently added a free credit score monitoring service, which lets you view your credit score and a summary of your accounts so you know where you have room for improvement.
+Other features of this free budgeting app include alerts when your checking balance is low or credit balance is high and reminders to pay your bills on time.
+Mint also recently added a free credit score monitoring service.
+It lets you view your credit score and a summary of your accounts so you know where you have room for improvement.

-Once you’ve got your budget under control, it’s time to start saving.
-These apps employ sneaky tactics so you won’t even notice much money missing from your checking account—until you see your savings balance.
+Once you’ve created your budget, it’s time to start saving.
+These apps employ crafty tactics, so you won’t even notice much money missing from your checking account—until you see your savings balance.

-If you want stress-free saving, Digit does the dirty work for you.
-This free app essentially analyzes your spending habits and transfers money into your savings account when you can afford it.
+If you want to save money stress-free, Digit does the dirty work for you.
+This free app essentially analyzes your financial behavior and transfers money into your savings account when you can afford it.

-Don’t worry, it has a no-overdraft guarantee and the typical withdrawal amount is anywhere between $5 and $50 every couple of days.
-Again, the amount depends on your own spending habits.
+Don’t worry, it has a no-overdraft guarantee, and the typical withdrawal amount is anywhere between $5 and $50 every couple of days.
+But, again, the amount depends on your spending habits.

 To keep the app free, you don’t earn any interest on your Digit savings account, so it’s best to use this for short-term savings goals.